On Reeb graphs induced from smooth functions on closed or open manifolds: Introduction and some terminologies and notation.

 \section{Introduction and some terminologies and notation.}

-For a graph, the {\it vertex set} is the set of all vertices throughout this paper.

 The {\it Reeb graph} or a {\it Kronrod-Reeb graph} of a smooth function of a suitable class on a smooth manifold is the graph obtained as the space of all connected components of preimages such that the vertex set coincides with the set of all connected components of preimages containing {\it some singular points} (see \cite{reeb} and \cite{sharko} for example).
+We review fundamental notions on graphs later and after that we introduce the {\it Reeb space} and the {\it Reeb graph} in Definition \ref{def:1} rigorously.

-A {\it singular point} of a smooth map is a point at which the rank of the differential drops.
-For so-called {\it Morse functions}, functions with finitely many singular points on closed manifolds and functions of several suitable classes, the spaces are graphs.
+A {\it singular} point of a smooth map is a point at which the rank of the differential is smaller than both the dimensions of the manifolds of the domain and the target.
+A {\it regular value} is a point in the manifold of the target whose preimage has no singular points.

+For so-called {\it Morse} functions, functions with finitely many singular points on closed manifolds and functions of several suitable classes, we have Reeb graphs (\cite{saeki2021}).

 Reeb graphs are fundamental and important tools in algebraic topological theory and differential topological theory of Morse functions and their generalizations.
+They play important roles in geometry of manifolds.
+They are also strong tools in applications of mathematics such as visualizations recently.

 In the present paper, we attack the following fundamental, natural and important problem.